Last Updated: 2015-07-17

 Specific cancer screening recommendations for average-risk adults are available for breast, cervical, and colorectal cancer.
 These include guidance on the age at which to start and stop screening and the screening intervals.

 The US Preventive Services Task Force (USPSTF) recommends against routine screening for testicular cancer, ovarian cancer, bladder cancer, and pancreatic cancer.
 Evidence is insufficient to recommend for or against screening for skin cancer and oral cancer.
 Screening for lung cancer is recommended in high-risk patients.
 Counseling for smoking cessation is strongly advocated to reduce the incidence of related cancers (e.g., lung cancer).
 More than 150,000 new cases of cancer each year are attributable to tobacco use and could be prevented by effective therapies to decrease its use.

 Recommended cancer screening for average-risk adults

 Created by Michael Pignone, MD, PhD

 Controversy exists regarding the age to initiate breast cancer screening among women at average risk for the disease.
 The American Cancer Society recommends that women of average risk undergo screening mammography every year, beginning at age 40 years.
 The USPSTF and the American Academy of Family Physicians (AAFP) recommend that women of average risk undergo screening mammography every 1 to 2 years, beginning at the age of 50 years.
 Both the USPSTF and the AAFP further recommend that the decision to start regular, biennial screening mammography before the age of 50 years should be an individual one and take patient context into account, including the patient's values regarding specific benefits and harms.
 Mammography reduces breast cancer mortality among women ages 40 to 74 years.
+Clinicians should not screen average-risk women younger than 40 or older than 75 years.
 The role of self breast exam and clinical breast exam to detect lumps/malignancy is less clear.